2010 Emir of Qatar Cup

-The 2010 Emir of Qatar Cup is the 38th edition of a cup tournament in men's football (soccer).
-It is played by the 1st and 2nd Level divisions of the Qatari football league structure.
+The 2010 Emir of Qatar Cup was the 38th edition of a men's football tournament in Qatar.
+It was played by the 1st and 2nd level divisions of the Qatari football league structure.

 The top four sides of the 2009–10 Qatar Stars League season enter at the quarter-final stage.

 Al-Gharrafa are the defending champions.

 The cup winner were guaranteed a place in the 2011 AFC Champions League.

 First round

 The first round of the competition involves four teams from the 2nd tier league.